Lithium–sulfur battery: Cathode

 Across a porous diffusion separator, sulfur polymers form at the cathode as the cell charges:

 These reactions are analogous to those in the sodium–sulfur battery.

 The main challenges of Li–S batteries is the low conductivity of sulfur and its considerable volume change upon discharging and finding a suitable cathode is the first step for commercialization of Li–S batteries.
-Therefore, most researchers use a carbon/sulfur cathode and a lithium anode.
+Therefore, carbon/sulfur cathode and a lithium anode are common.
 Sulfur is very cheap, but has practically no electroconductivity, 5×10^−30 S⋅cm−1 at 25 °C. A carbon coating provides the missing electroconductivity.
 Carbon nanofibers provide an effective electron conduction path and structural integrity, at the disadvantage of higher cost.

 One problem with the lithium–sulfur design is that when the sulfur in the cathode absorbs lithium, volume expansion of the LixS compositions occurs, and predicted volume expansion of Li2S is nearly 80% of the volume of the original sulfur.
 This causes large mechanical stresses on the cathode, which is a major cause of rapid degradation.
-This process reduces the contact between the carbon and the sulfur, and prevents the flow of lithium ions to the carbon surface.
+This process negatively affects the contact between the carbon and the sulfur, and prevents the flow of lithium ions to the carbon surface.

 Mechanical properties of the lithiated sulfur compounds are strongly contingent on the lithium content, and with increasing lithium content, the strength of lithiated sulfur compounds improves, although this increment is not linear with lithiation.

 One of the primary shortfalls of most Li–S cells is unwanted reactions with the electrolytes.
 While S and Li_{2}S are relatively insoluble in most electrolytes, many intermediate polysulfides are not.
 Dissolving Li_{2}Sn into electrolytes causes irreversible loss of active sulfur.
 Use of highly reactive lithium as a negative electrode causes dissociation of most of the commonly used other type electrolytes.
 Use of a protective layer in the anode surface has been studied to improve cell safety, i.e., using Teflon coating showed improvement in the electrolyte stability, LIPON, Li3N also exhibited promising performance.